-Bags, bags, bags. (last updated Feb 2010)
+Bags, bags, bags. (last updated Fall 2011)

 A few years back, I'd been thinking I wanted to make my next shoulder/courier/travel bag, and maybe some bicycle luggage.
 My bag at the time, a small 6-year-old Timbuk2, was still functional but it wasn't always the right size and shape, and was getting pretty beat up.
 This was just a few sketches on paper until I impulsively bought a quasi-industrial sewing machine in July '08.

 This page is now a place to keep a sort of running notebook of prototypes and experiences using them.
 I'm also collecting various bag-making resources and links to interesting bags and bag makers.
+You could also watch the disassemble blog, where I'll post a quick note whenever I add a new bag to this page.

 Bag 0: Buckle retrofit onto an existing bag.